-The Authority owns and manages three Public Housing Projects and has followed a philosophy which concentrates the elderly in a multifamily setting, while scattering families so that their subsidy is "invisible" and the families can fully immerse within the community.
-The Authority complies with all the legal and management responsibilities of a landlord in addition to administering the program in accordance with HUD regulations and the Authority's Policy.
+HAGC owns and manages three (3) Public Housing Projects subject to HAGC's philosophy which concentrates the elderly in a multifamily setting, while scattering families so that their subsidy is "invisible" and the families can fully immerse within the community.
+HAGC complies with all the legal and management responsibilities of a landlord in addition to administering the Program in accordance with HUD regulations and this Policy.